angular/angular/aio/content/guide/router.md

 that matches the default route.
 The wildcard route comes last because it matches _every URL_ and should be selected _only_ if no other routes are matched first.

+If you need to see what events are happening during the navigation lifecycle, there is the **enableTracing** option as part of the router's default configuration.
+This outputs each router event that took place during each navigation lifecycle to the browser console.
+This should only be used for _debugging_ purposes.
+You set the `enableTracing: true` option in the object passed as the second argument to the `RouterModule.forRoot()` method.

 {@a basics-router-outlet}